tasch797/node-red-contrib-sap-hana/README.md

 Usage
 -----

-Create a new SAP HANA user froM SAP Hana Studio and you'll get a schema with the same name created by the system.
+Create a new SAP HANA user from SAP Hana Studio and you'll get a schema with the same name created by the system.

 Use this new user and all the content will be saved in his schema as he's the owner.